mcmahog1/ReadMe_Imputation/README.md

 ---

 ###*Question 7:*
 How many SNPs and Samples are being used for imputation from the target data, from the reference data?
-(Hint check https://mathgen.stats.ox.ac.uk/impute/impute2_overview.html)
+(Hint check https://mathgen.stats.ox.ac.uk/impute/impute2_overview.html).
+How many samples and SNPs are in the output.

 ###*Question 8:*
-How many samples are in the output
+Describe and interpret the concordance table (hint https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#concordance_tables)

 ###*Question 9:*
-Interpretation of the concordance table

-###*Question 10:*
-SNP level info (where what would be filterd on, how many SNPs left after filtering)
+What value of info score should be filtered on?
+What proportion of SNPs are removed after filtering on info score

 ###*Question 11:*
 Reading the output, dosage data